In this guide we will cover steps to install PHP 7.4 in Ubuntu 20.04 and set up php-fpm

 You should see that the services restarted successfully!

-If all goes well, you should see the php info page as shown in the screenshot below:
+If all goes well, you should see the php info page when you load the site url.

 That’s all!
 Up to this point we have been able to install php 7.4 in Ubuntu 20.04 and serve simple file with Nginx.